-Default value for Zero Value is O.

-For Remote calibrations, enter the value (in engineering units) representing an unloaded transducer.
+Default value for Zero For Remote calibrations, enter the value (in engineering units) Value is O. representing an unloaded transducer.
+For load adjusting outer the value (in any incruise)

 For Load calibrations, enter the value (in engineering units) equivalent to the physical load (if any) present during zero calibration.
 This may be a known load that cannot easily be removed.